iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 ![How ChatGPT would respond without being fed the whole conversation:](chatgpt-photosynthesis-3.jpeg)

-## Trick #2: ChatGPT doesn't forget things over time, but over the length of the conversation
+## Trick #2: As your conversation grows, ChatGPT will quietly remove the oldest parts from the beginning.

 #### Context Length in LLMs